CSBP: CSBP

-In 1963, Boral (which had acquired Mount Lyell's interest) transferred that share to BP (Australia), and in 1964 the venture was renamed "Cuming Smith British Petroleum & Farmers Ltd" (commonly abbreviated to "CSBP & Farmers") to reflect the ownership by Cuming Smith, BP, and Westralian Farmers.
+In 1963, Boral (which had acquired Mount Lyell's interest) transferred that share to BP, and in 1964 the venture was renamed Cuming Smith British Petroleum & Farmers Ltd (commonly abbreviated to CSBP & Farmers) to reflect the new ownership by Cuming Smith, BP and Westralian Farmers.

 CSBP commissioned superphosphate and sulphuric acid plants in Kwinana in 1967.
 The Kwinana Nitrogen Company was established the following year, as a joint venture between CSBP (20 percent) and BP (80 percent).
 In 1970, CSBP also took over its main rival, Cresco Fertilisers.
 As a result of these changes, the company's plants in Bassendean and North Fremantle ceased operations in 1971.
 Three additional plants in Kwinana were commissioned in the 1970s.

-In October 1977, Westralian Farmers (now Wesfarmers) launched a takeover bid for CSBP, valuing the company at $60 million – three times what Westralian Farmers itself was valued at.
+In October 1977, Wesfarmers launched a takeover bid for CSBP, valuing the company at $60 million.
 Driven by John Bennison, the deal did not go through until September 1979, after two years of protracted negotiations.
 At the time, it was the largest corporate takeover in Australian history.

 During the 1980s, CSBP began to increase its emphasis on industrial chemicals.
 In 1986, Wesfarmers acquired BP's one-third shared in CSBP, becoming the sole owner.
-The following year, they also bought out BP's share in the Kwinana Nitrogen Company.
+The following year, Wesfarmers also bought out BP's share in the Kwinana Nitrogen Company.
 In 1988, CSBP formed Australian Gold Reagents Limited (AGR) as a joint venture with Coogee Chemicals and the Australian Industry Development Corporation (AIDC).
 AIDC withdrew in 1997, leaving CSBP with a 75 percent share.
-CSBP began trading as Wesfarmers CSBP in 1995, but in 2003 became just CSBP Limited.
+CSBP began trading as Wesfarmers CSBP in 1995, being rebranded CSBP in 2003.